The Gummy Manufacturing Tightrope

 The Impossible Trade-Off: Moisture

 Here's the eternal struggle: a gummy needs moisture to be soft and chewy, but that same moisture is the arch-nemesis of shelf life and potency.
-The master variable we control is Water Activity (a𝘸).
+The master variable we control is Water Activity (aᵗ).

 We use humectants like glycerin to bind water molecules just tightly enough.
-It's a precise calculation-too little, and the gummy is tough; too much, and you invite microbial growth or nutrient degradation.
-Validating this balance requires months of accelerated stability testing.
+It's a precise calculation—too little, and the gummy is tough; too much, and you invite microbial growth or nutrient degradation.
+Validating this balance takes months of accelerated stability testing.

 Heat: The Silent Potency Killer

-Precision Manufacturing: Where Consistency is King
+Precision Manufacturing: Where Consistency Is King

-On the production floor, consistency isn't a goal-it's a mandate.
-A minor variance here doesn't just affect taste; it directly changes the dose in each piece.
+On the production floor, consistency isn't a goal—it's a mandate.
+A minor variance doesn't just affect taste; it directly changes the dose in each piece.

 The Mastermind: The Formulator